 Your reason for reaching out should be logical and you should make the connection for them in your email.
 Some great reasons include being their constituent, researching something that touches on their constituency or a topic that they’re interested in, or having a mutual contact that recommended you connect with them.

-You can find your members of Congress here, and their individual websites will tell you more about their district and the topics that matter to them.
-The Library of Congress provides links to all of the state legislatures here.
+You can look up your elected officials at federal, state, county and city levels on MyReps, an open-source tool.
+Your representatives’ personal websites will tell you more about their district and the topics that matter to them.

 2. Keep it short and put key information in the first couple of sentences